Crazyokd/why-not-follow-me/README.md

 - [Crazyokd/learn-batcht](https://github.com/Crazyokd/learn-batch)

 ## License
-Distributed under the MIT License.
+Distributed under the Apache License 2.0.
 See [LICENSE](LICENSE) for more information.